Day of the Dead in Oaxaca with Kids: A Family Cultural Guide for November

 When to Go and What the Dates Actually Mean

 The official holiday is October 31 to November 2, but Oaxaca starts decorating in mid-October and the festivities really intensify October 28 through November 2.
 November 1 is the Day of the Innocents, honoring children who have died, and November 2 is for adults.
-Most families find November 1 and 2 are the must-be-there nights, with a parade or comparsa happening almost every evening leading up to it.
+Most families find November 1 and 2 are the must-be-there nights, with a parade or comparsa happening almost every evening leading up.

 If you only have a long weekend, fly in October 30 and out November 3.
 If you can swing five nights, you will be much less rushed and you will catch the marigold market days, which are a sensory overload your kids will remember forever.